 The area of Lagazuoi is full of history and symbol of the First World War.
 We run along the tunnels and the trenches of the “Kaiserjäger” until we reach the area of 5 Torri and continue our path to Averau/Giau.
 Dinner and overnight stay in a hut.

 5th day: approx. 23 km (14,5 miles) with +1.400 m (4600 feet) e. g.; -1.400 m (4600 feet) e.l.

 Running under the majestic, vertical walls of Lastoi di Formin and of Becco di Mezzodì we arrive to Passo Staulanza.
 Here starts the ascent to the beautiful Coldai Lake, part of the Civetta group.
 We continue thowards Forcella Col Rean to finally reach the hut.
 Dinner and overnight stay in a hut.

 6th day: approx. 16,5 km (10,3 miles) with +1.050 m (3400 feet) e. g.; -1.700 m (5600 feet) e.l.

-From the Civetta to the Passo Duran.
-Transfer back to Alta Badia.
+From the Civetta group, with a breathtaking view on the Alleghe Lake, we cross the Zoldo Dolomites until Passo Duran, where the van awaits us to bring us back to Badia.
 Dinner and overnight stay in hotel in Badia.

 7th day: departure.